openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_TensorFlow_Lite.md

                  TensorFlow Lite format to the OpenVINO Model.

-To convert an TensorFlow Lite model, run model conversion with the path to the ``.tflite`` model file:
+To convert a TensorFlow Lite model, run model conversion with the path to the ``.tflite`` model file:

 .. tab-set::